Click main image below to view enlargements and captions.

 For other tellurians for rental or purchase please see Planetary Devices.

 This device is comprised of a three-inch terrestrial globe turning at the end of a wooden arm, spherical painted wood representations of the moon and the planet Venus, and a gold ball representing the sun.
 It is raised on a turned central standard supported by round base having an inset circular calendar with the signs of the zodiac.
-The earth spins and revolves, and the moon and VenusĀ revolve, by turning the wooden arm by hand holding a post under it, thereby engaging various string belts affixed to pulley-form discs.
+The earth rotates and revolves, and the moon and Venus revolve, by turning the wooden arm by hand holding a post under it, thereby engaging various string belts affixed to pulley-form discs.

-Century | 20th Century |
+20th Century